igorpejic/exponent-run-sandbox/README.md

 The Docker Compose setup includes two volume mounts:

 - Your working directory (specified by `VOLUME_PATH`) is mounted to `/app` in the container
-- Your Exponent config file is mounted read-only from `~/.config/exponent/config.json`
+- Your Exponent config file is mounted read-only from `~/.config/exponent/config.json` to `/home/ubuntu/.config/exponent/config.json`

 ## Notes